 Meet our bold addition to the tap list.
 Mixed culture of Brettanomyces and our house ale yeast creates a beer that is round, tropical and earthy.
 Light but firm malt backbone ties in with floral citrus notes from Mosaic and El Dorado hops.
 “This is a beer you won’t forget,” says our head brewer Charlie Hoxmeier.

 Malts 2-Row, Pale, Flaked Barley, Crystal-10

 Hops Mosaic, El Dorado

 Ben Petersen | Brewer

-So we talked about it and decided to make a Brett pale.
-It’s in a similar fashion to the Eldora pale ale, but we made it a bit more round and with more body to it, coupled with the funk weapon, the Brettanomyces.
+What we made is in similar fashion to the Eldora pale ale, but a bit more round and with more body to it, coupled with the funk weapon, the Brettanomyces yeast.
 The round, dark fruit notes you get from the hops really created a beer that … I don’t think I’ve ever had anything like it.
 And for us, it’s cool to be able to offer something like that to our new guests."